-Although we are the portfolio manager for all of the Funds, the securities owned by certain Funds (either directly or indirectly through fund-of-fund relationships) are managed by sub-advisors hired by us.
+Although we are the portfolio manager for all of the Funds, the portfolio investments of the Funds are either managed directly by us or by sub-advisors hired by us.

-Each of the sub-advisors has primary responsibility for the investment advice given to the accounts that are managed or co-managed by it.
-On a continuing basis, each sub-advisor evaluates the Fund's accounts for which it has responsibility, including the percentage that is invested in a type of security generally or in a particular security, diversification of holdings among industries and, in general, the makeup of the account.
+Each of the portfolio managers has primary responsibility for the investment advice given to the accounts that he/she manages or co-manages.
+On a continuing basis, each portfolio manager evaluates the accounts for which he/she has responsibility, including the percentage that is invested in a type of security generally or in a particular security, diversification of holdings among industries and, in general, the makeup of the account.